rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

   readOnlyRootFilesystem: false
 ```

-Before the above PSP to be effective, we need to create a couple ClusterRoles and ClusterRole.
+For the above PSP to be effective, we need to create a ClusterRole and a ClusterRoleBinding.
 We also need to include a "system unrestricted policy" which is needed for system-level pods that require additional privileges.

 These can be combined with the PSP yaml above and NetworkPolicy yaml below into a single file and placed in the `/var/lib/rancher/k3s/server/manifests` directory.
 Below is an example of a `policy.yaml` file.